 • Adding 2-3 tablespoons of raw old-fashioned oats makes this banana smoothie a more filling breakfast.

 • Mixing in a spoonful of peanut butter or almond butter will boost the protein in this banana smoothie.
+Try my Peanut Butter Banana Smoothie recipe.

-• Add a fresh peeled orange for a citrus twist, or try my favorite orange smoothie.
+• Add a fresh peeled orange for a citrus twist, or try my favorite Orange Smoothie.

 • If you like a sweeter smoothie, blend in a teaspoon or two of honey or pure maple syrup.